mrowles/Twenty500.github.io/_posts/2013-10-31-junit-ignore.markdown

 There I said it.
 I really wish it was either never thought of, or that it's usage was more widely frowned upon.

-We spend so long writing, refininig and running tests.
+We spend so long writing, refining and running tests.
 I don't understand why anyone would then go and throw away what is valuable information, just to get a green light on the build.

 I understand that sometimes tests fail for unknown reasons.
 This can be frustrating and I suspect is the catalyst for the widespread use of @Ignore.
-Tests failing for unknown reasons (ie only on the build server) make things hard, and are not what I am ranting about here.
+Tests failing for unknown reasons (i.e. only on the build server) make things hard, and are not what I am ranting about here.

 ## The Solution ##